-The MCA was repeated with the unique viruses (fig 5).
-Unique viruses being a viral species which has been involved in a spillover event, so that there is one entry per virus.
+The MCA was repeated with the unique viruses (fig 5), unique viruses being a viral species which has been involved in a spillover event, so that there is one entry per virus.
 Whereas in the original search and analysis many viruses had multiple entries as they were involved in multiple spillover events involving different species.
 In this case gastrointestinal pathology is associated with not zoonotic in addition to lymphocyte tropism.
 The zoonotic ellipses for the unique virus MCA have the zoonotic ellipse as a smaller ellipse within a larger ellipse for not zoonotic. (fig 5) this suggests that the zoonotic interactions have a narrower range of pathologies compared to the not_zoonotic.